Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 # Notes

+## Line Endings
 * If you are writing macros in a windows OS, set the EOL to be Linux-style (LF only).
 Windows default (CR LF) written macros work, but error messages count the CR and LF as two lines, so all line numbers were multiplied by 2.

+## daemon.g

+The file /sys/daemon.g can be used to execute regular tasks.
+The firmware looks for the file, if the file exists it executes it and once the end of file is reached it waits.
+If the file is not found it waits for 10s and then looks for it again.

+Ir is recommended to use a while loop inside the daemon.g file if you are using it to prevent the firmware having to open it every 10 seconds.
+E.g if you want a shorter update time then put a while loop inside the daemon.g with G4 S1 in it for 1 second repeats.

+Caution must be taken not to start a loop that takes a long time to complete, without having a G4 P500 or similar command to hand control back to the main process every half a second or so.

 # Examples of use